 Google Apps/G Suite – Gmail

 Where would I be without my Gmail?
 Up to my ears in spam, that’s where.
-I collect all my domain name email addresses here, as well as using the ‘Contacts’ side of things to keep my contact details organised.
+I collect all my domain name email addresses here.
+I regularly add people to ‘contacts’, which white-lists them.
 Getting in the habit of adding names and numbers as you get them is easier than looking individuals up each time you call.
 Once added, you just need to remember their first name or company name in the ‘To’ box and it all comes up.

 If your prospecting is getting out of hand, I also recommend Zoho CRM.
 Did you know the name ZOHO is really a play on Small Office Home Office?
 And that may be why its tools are ideal for you.
 I use Zoho Social for social media scheduling and Zoho CRM for keeping track of leads, with alerts.